 Prerequisite: ENGL 1102 or 1102H.
-A study of selected works of literature and their cultural backgrounds from the fourteenth into the seventeenth century.
+A study of selected works of literature and their cultural backgrounds from the 14th into the 17th century.
 This course includes introductions to the Medieval and Renaissance frames of mind and puts works such as those by Dante, Chaucer, Machiavelli, Shakespeare, and Milton in the context of modern intellectual issues.